nathan-fiscaletti/galago/README.md

 )
 ```

 You will then need to run the binary in HTTP mode for certbot to validate the request.
-If youa re using `flamingo.NewAppFromCLI()` you can do this by running the following command.
+If youa re using `galago.NewAppFromCLI()` you can do this by running the following command.

 ```sh
 ./myapp -http "yourwebsite.com:80"
 ```

 Once you have your key and certificate, compile your binary.
-If you are using `flamingo.NewAppFromCLI()` you can use the following to run it with TLS.
-If you do not use `flamingo.NewAppFromCLI()`, simply configure the `TLSAddress`, `TLSCertFile` and `TLSKeyFile` properties of your `App`.
+If you are using `galago.NewAppFromCLI()` you can use the following to run it with TLS.
+If you do not use `galago.NewAppFromCLI()`, simply configure the `TLSAddress`, `TLSCertFile` and `TLSKeyFile` properties of your `App`.

 ```sh
 $ ./myapp -https "yourwebsite.com:443" -https-cert "./mycert.crt" -https-key "./mykey.key"